 - Average Duration: 4-8 Hours

 We feel a bit mean putting this in 3rd place as any other city this Museum would walk to first place, but this really shows the strength of the Museum line-up in Chicago!
-The 14 Arce, hand’s on, an interactive masterpiece that is the Museum of Science and Industry is the perfect day out for any family.
+The 14 Arce, hands on, an interactive masterpiece that is the Museum of Science and Industry is the perfect day out for any family.

 There are over 2000 exhibits and when you consider that some of these are a full-size Uboat Submarine, Diesel Locomotive, and replica Mineshaft it gives a good idea of the scale of the Museum.
-We tend to find the biggest complaint of the museum is that a single day is not enough to see everything! but also a Full day is seriously exhausting.
+We tend to find the biggest complaint about the museum is that a single day is not enough to see everything! but also a Full day is seriously exhausting.

 We love the Science storms Exhibit with its real-life tornado, Tesla Coils, and Tsunami maker.
 The Uboat exhibit is the only german Submarine in the United States.
 There are several Full-size aircraft including a Bowing 727!
 You can visit the Space Center with the Actual Apollo 8 spacecraft, A controllable Mars Rover, and a Lifesize Mockup of the Space Shuttle Atlantis!